chengyu2/deep_geoscience/README.md

 # Deep Geoscience

+A small collection of deep learning models for geoscience data.

+## Model 1: Satellite Image Classification

 Contributions:
 1. Pre-processed dataset of SAT6 to be compatible with Inception v3 repository
 2. A high performance satellite image classification model